A sighly more complex data app

 try:

-metadata = client.get_table_with_metadata(branch, table)
+metadata = client.get_table_with_metadata(branch, table_name)

 return pd.DataFrame({